monperrus/katacoda-scenarios-2/CI/step2.md

 #### Static code analysis with ESLint

 ESLint is a static code analysis tool used to find bugs, programming, and code formatting errors.
+This process of finding these types of errors is called *Linting*.
 It is built into most text editors and is suitable to run as part of the CI pipeline.
 The tool also offers automatic syntax-aware error fixes for many problems that automatically resolve bugs and errors.